-At the 2008 Annual General Meeting, it was decided that a Nomination Committee consisting of at least three members representing the company's largest shareholders would be established during September 2008 following consultation with the largest shareholders in the company at the time.
-The Nomination Committee would be elected for a period commencing with the publishing of the company's interim report for the third quarter 2008 until the next Nomination Committee is formed.
-The majority of the members of the Nomination Committee must not be Board members or be employed by the company.
+At the 2009 Annual General Meeting, it was decided that a Nomination Committee consisting of at least three members representing the Company's largest shareholders would be established during October 2009 following consultation with the largest shareholders in the Company at 30 September 2009.
+The Nomination Committee would be elected for a period commencing with the publication of the Company's interim report for the third guarter of 2009 until the next Nomination Committee is formed.
+The Nomination Committee shall comprise not less than three representatives, who shall represent the Company's largest shareholders.
 If a member of the Nomination Committee resigns prematurely, a replacement shall be appointed in a similar manner.
 Cristina Stenbeck is to be a member of the Nomination Committee and will convene the Nomination Committee.
 The Nomination Committee will itself appoint a Chairman at the first meeting.
-The Nomination Committee is entitled, upon request, to receive resources from the company such as secretarial function in the Nomination Committee and the right to charge the company with expenses for recruiting consultants if this is deemed necessary.
+The Nomination Committee is entitled, upon request, to receive resources from the Company such as secretarial function in the Nomination Committee and the right to charge the Company with expenses for recruiting consultants if this is deemed necessary.

-Pursuant to the resolution of the Annual General Meeting, Cristina Stenbeck has convened a Nomination Committee prior to the 2009 Annual General Meeting.
-The Nomination Committee comprises Cristina Stenbeck, representing Emesco AB and other shareholders, Tomas Nicolin representing Alecta, Edvard von Horn representing the von Horn family, Wilhelm Klingspor representing the Klingspor family and Marianne Nilsson representing Swedbank Robur Fonder.
-The Nomination Committee's task is to propose the Board composition, election of auditors, Board fees, audit fees and nominate the Chairman of the Annual General Meeting ahead of the 2009 Annual General Meeting.
-The Chairman of the Board, Cristina Stenbeck, has been appointed Chairman of the Nomination Committee, an appointment that deviates from what the Code prescribes.
-The other members of the Nomination Committee have declared their decision regarding election of the Chairman of the Nomination Committee as being in the Company and shareholders' best interest and a natural consequence of Cristina Stenbeck representing the Company's largest shareholders.
+Pursuant to the resolution of the Annual General Meeting, Cristina Stenbeck convened a Nomination Committee prior to the 2010 Annual General Meeting.
+The Nomination Committee comprises Cristina Stenbeck, Ramsay Brufer representing Alecta, Henry Guy representing Anima Regni LP, Edvard von Horn representing the von Horn family and Wilhelm Klingspor representing the Klingspor family.
+The Nomination Committee's task is to propose the Board composition, Board fees, audit fees and nominate the Chairman of the Annual General Meeting ahead of the 2010 Annual General Meeting.
+The Chairman of the Board, Cristina Stenbeck, was appointed Chairman of the Nomination Committee, an appointment that deviates from what the Code prescribes.
+The other members of the Nomination Committee declared their decision regarding election of the Chairman of the Nomination Committee as being in the Company and shareholders' best interest and a natural consequence of Cristina Stenbeck leading the Nomination Committee's work in recent years, as well as her connection to the Company's largest shareholders.